alexvision26/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 Semantic HTML is HTML Markup that gives meaning to your webpage.
-Semantic tags identify what content is being created, just by looking at the tags such as <h1> you would know it is a title, and <p> you would know that is a paragraph.
+Semantic tags identify what content is being created, just by looking at the tags such as 'h1' you would know it is a title, and 'p' you would know that is a paragraph.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.